-Actual expenditures for each priority need during FY22 were consistent with the Action Plan and with identified objectives.
+Expenditures for each priority need during FY23 were consistent with the Action Plan and with identified objectives.
 Affordable housing projects often span multiple reporting periods; thus, activities are carried over into subsequent fiscal years.
 Additionally, neighborhood revitalization activities funded with CDBG can span multiple fiscal years with additional funds added each year.
-Housing and public facility construction projects continue to experience delays due to mat.
+Housing and public facility construction projects continue to experience delays due to finances, availability of supplies, and organizational issues.
 These activities will be reported in future CAPERs when completed.